NHSWalesFHIR/NHSWales-fhir-psom-xlsform-to-fhir/README.md

 - `xlsform_to_fsh_converter.py`: Converts the processed XLSForm data to FSH lines.

 ## Dependencies
-This script depends Python 3.x and on the requirements listed in `requirements.txt` Make sure to have these modules available in your Python environment before running the script.
+This script depends on Python 3.x and on the requirements listed in `requirements.txt`.
+Make sure to have these modules available in your Python environment before running the script.

 ## Mapping Table: DSCN/LPDS Fields to XLSForm and FHIR